4dh/GRDN/readme.md

 last updated: 12/31/2023
 <br/>
 <br/>
-GRDN is an application that allows users to optimize a garden and its plant beds through companion planting, generative AI, and optimization.
+GRDN AI is an application that allows users to optimize a garden and its plant beds through companion planting, generative AI, and optimization.
 It is a work in progress. </font>
 <br/>
 <br/>
 Note: this is in beta and is in experimentation mode.